sunshine055/reduce_disinformation/README.md

 5. Spreaders of disinformation <br>
 6. Providers of platforms for disinformation <br>
 7. Financial supporters, both direct and indirect, of disinformation spreaders and platformers. <br>
-8. Additional raw links and research <br>
+8. Any additional raw links and research <br>
 9. Methods for reducing the flow of finance from supporters to platformers and spreaders. <br>
 10. An Example <br>
 <br>